apache/pekko/docs/src/main/paradox/additional/operations.md

 ---
-project.description: Operating, managing and monitoring Akka and Akka Cluster applications.
+project.description: Operating, managing and monitoring Pekko and Pekko Cluster applications.
 ---
 # Operating a Cluster